nathan-the-coder/mince/README.md

 1. added [setup.py](./setup.py) to install additional modules and the python script itself.
 2. added [log.py](./scripts/log.py) - used for pretty printing error's, warning's and to print msg.
 3. added [shop.py](./scripts/shop.py) - used to run shell commands in python and used in [setup.py](./setup.py).
+4. added [sedit](./sedit) - the editor i've made specifically for my language but there is no syntax highlighting yet.

 ### REVAMPED
 1. new name and syntax for this language.